manzomanze/HypermediaApplicationsProject-Manzella-Messuti-Pelagatti-Pellizzer/README.md

 **Contributions**

-Davide Manzella: initial setup of the github repository and project, mostly focused on the database.
+Davide Manzella: Initial setup of the github repository and project, mostly focused on the database.
 The E-R schema, the database input injection and the api for the retrieval of information from the database

 Umberto Messuti: I have coded the template in HTML, CSS and JavaScript from which we have built the website.
 I have contributed to the implementation of most of the Vue components used in the website and I have also contributed to implement the connection between the front-end and the back-end.

-Mariano Pelagatti:
+Mariano Pelagatti: I ran an attentive review of the UX and UI of the website, providing fixes and adjustments throughout the design and implementation of the front end, ensuring responsiveness and a pleasing mobile experience.
+I coded a few components (mostly Chatbot related), while also reworking and optimizing other ones, exploiting mixins to remove duplicate code.
+I also managed the drafting of both the Usability and Design reports (the one for the Chatbot too), documenting the process and all of our design choices.

 Massimiliano Pellizzer: I drew most of the diagrams in the documentation (C-IDM large, C-IDM small, P-IDM, Wireframes), but I have also contributed to the implementation of Vue components and pages.
 I have reviewed and commented the code.